whitneyburton/portfolios/students/george_hudson/20160122-george_hudson-m4.markdown

 * Kids Who Code is still going strong.
 Demo night went great!
 This meetup will continue after I graduate.
 It is highly rewarding.
 The kids are enthusiastically learning STEM.
 Shirts incomming!
 Thank you!

+- End of Module: 3
+- Individual: 3
+- Group: 4
+- Feedback: 3
+- Community: 4

+PROMOTED - your portfolio demonstrates a successful fulfillment of expectations and you may move on to the next module or graduate